kosmolet/auth-passportjs/README.md

-# Login Authentications using PassportJs with Facebook, Amazon ... oath
+# Login Authentication with Facebook, Amazon, Github, Instagram, Spotify using PassportJs